nochhacks/Basic_Reverse_Shell/README.md

 This script will install dos2unix and convert the DOS-style line endings to UNIX-style line endings, as well as grant the script execute permissions.
 Ensure you are running setup.sh as a sudoer.

-If you wish to change the line ending styles you can do so manually with dos2unix / unix2dos:
+<b>If you wish to change the line ending styles you can do so manually with dos2unix / unix2dos:</b>

 <pre>dos2unix file.py</pre>
 <b>Or</b>